Jierulin/hw8/README.md

 It helps to connect different parts of components very easily.
 It also helps to organize the wires and the components once there are a lot going on at the same time.

 d.
 Identify at least least 2 things you did not understand from the reading
+  1. What does the codes mean and do.
+  2. What's the logic behind the breadboard layout?